• Skip to primary navigation

 Notes

-• Recipe will make 6 or more side salads, or 4 large lunch salads.
+• Servings: Recipe makes 6+ side salads or 4 large lunch salads.

-• Dressed salad does not keep well.
+• Planning for leftovers: Dressed salad does not keep well.
 Only add dressing to salad you plan on serving immediately.
 Store leftover salad and dressing separately in the refrigerator.

-• Leftover salad (without dressing) will keep for 2-3 days in the refrigerator.
+• Leftovers: Leftover salad (without dressing) will keep for 2-3 days in the refrigerator.

 Nutrition Estimate